 My colleague at work bought a Sega Master System.
-He had that cool machine back in a day and he wanted to refresh his memories :)
+He had that cool machine back in the day and he wanted to refresh his memories 🙂

 Unfortunately, it didn’t work at all.

-Now, my friend has a working console and I have super nice home brew beer :D
+Now, my friend has a working console and I have super nice homebrew beer 😀

 Amiga 500 PSU